 This policy sets out how we will use and share the information that you give us either directly, via this website or via email.
 This policy describes your relationship with the Clifton Arms Hotel and how we process your data.

 This website is operated by the Clifton Arms Hotel Limited and is registered in England.
-The data controller is: Victoria Harwood.
-You can contact Victoria in any of the following ways:
+The data controller is: Adam Draper.
+You can contact Adam in any of the following ways:

 You can visit www.cliftonarmslytham.com website to contact us to change your preferences at anytime.
 You can also call or email us using the details listed above.